-2 Draft rule determination
+2 Final rule determination

-2.1 Commission's draft determination
+2.1 Commission's determination

-In accordance with section 99 of the NEL the Commission has made this draft rule determination in relation to the rule proposed by EA.

-The Commission has determined it should make, with amendments, the rule proposed by the rule proponent (the draft rule).32
+In accordance with section 102 of the NEL the Commission has made this final rule determination in relation to the rule proposed by EA.
+In accordance with section 103 of the NEL the Commission has determined to make, with amendments, the rule proposed by the rule proponent.

-The Commission's reasons for making this draft rule determination are set out in section 3.1.
+The Commission's reasons for making this final rule determination are set out in section 3.1.